henriksod/Fabrik2DArduino/README.md

 Servo Orientation
 ------------
 The library computes angles with respect to the x-axis.
 This means that all angles which makes a joint point down will be negative.
 Servos do not take negative angles.
-If we are using 180 degree servos, we will have to do some modificaitons to the angle outputs from the library, as shown below:
+If we are using 180 degree servos, we will have to do some modifications to the angle outputs from the library, as shown below:
 ```cpp
 // Let's say we have a manipulator with 3 joints.
 A shoulder joint, an elbow joint, and a wrist joint (3 DOF).